Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Disney Cruise Advice & Important Things to Know

-“Embarkation” means getting on the ship for the first time during your cruise; “debarkation” means getting off the ship at the end of your cruise.
+“Embarkation” means getting on the ship for the first time during your cruise; “disembarkation” or “debarkation” means getting off the ship at the end of your cruise.

 “Port” is the left side of the ship as you face forward; “starboard” is the right side as you face forward.
 “Forward” is obvious; “aft” is the rear of the ship.

-A mandatory muster drill is held in the afternoon of embarkation day, usually at 4:00 pm.
+Cruise lines are required to ensure that every passenger knows the safety procedures and has been physically shown where they need to muster in case of emergency.
+A mandatory muster drill is held in the afternoon of embarkation day, usually around 4:00 pm.
 Everyone must attend in order to learn the location of your lifeboat station and other safety information.
-The drill takes only 30 minutes or less and you do not have to bring your life jacket with you.
+The drill takes 20 minutes or less and you do not have to bring your life jacket with you.

-“Cay” is pronounced “key” – so unless you want to sound like a novice, remember this both for Castaway Cay (Disney’s private island) and for Parrot Cay (one of the onboard restaurants on the Wonder and the Magic).
+“Cay” is pronounced “key” by locals – so unless you want to sound like a novice, remember this for Castaway Cay (Disney’s private island).

 Embarkation

-The first people who will get on the ship are Group 1: concierge level guests and Platinum Castaway Club members.
+The first people who will get on the ship are Group 1, which will usually be concierge level guests.
 Shortly after noon, announcements will be made for general boarding by group number.
-You’ll present your stateroom key as you board, have a family photo taken, and then your family will be announced as you arrive in the atrium of the ship.
+You’ll present your port arrival document as you board, have a family photo taken (or bypass the photo and get on the ship that much faster), and then your family will be announced as you arrive in the atrium of the ship.
 After that, the ship is yours!

 Most people will head straight to lunch, and if you’re hungry, that’s a great idea.
-If you’ve brought your swimsuits in your day bag, this is a perfect time to enjoy the pool (or AquaDuck on the Dream or Fantasy), because the ship is still relatively empty and a lot of people will not have thought ahead.
-If you still need to make spa appointments, change your dinner rotation, sign up for shore excursions, or book Palo or Remy, now is the time to do that.
-You can also get your kids’ wristbands for the kids’ club.
+If you’ve brought your swimsuits in your day bag, this is a perfect time to enjoy the pool (or AquaDuck on the Dream or Fantasy, or AquaMouse on the Wish, Treasure or Destiny), because the ship is still relatively empty and a lot of people will not have thought ahead.
+If you still need to make spa appointments, change your dinner rotation, sign up for shore excursions, book Palo, Remy or Enchanté, or book any specialty character meals or tea parties, now is the time to do that.
+You can also get your kids’ wristbands for the kids club.
 If it’s your first time on the ship, this is a good time to get a map and wander around familiarizing yourself with everything.

-If you are a concierge level guest on the Dream or Fantasy, you can go to the concierge lounge, where you can relax and enjoy a snack.
+If you are a concierge level guest, there is a special concierge embarkation lunch, or you can go to the concierge lounge, where you can relax and enjoy a snack.
 You’ll be personally assisted with any bookings or changes you’d like to make (dining rotations, spa appointments, etc.)

 Staterooms and What’s In Them

-The TV in your stateroom offers limited programming.
-As far as live TV, there is the Disney Channel, ABC and ESPN, all owned by Disney, plus only one 24-hour news channel (CNN).
-You can watch classic Disney movies and a few other family-friendly titles “on demand” (no extra charge).
+The TV in your stateroom offers limited live TV programming, but a pretty extensive selection of Disney-owned movie and TV content.
+There is the Disney Channel, ABC and ESPN, all owned by Disney, plus some 24-hour news channels (MSNBC & Fox) and a small selection of basic cable channels.
+You can watch a huge variety of Disney movies and a few other family-friendly titles “on demand” (no extra charge).

 Fire codes prevent cruise ships from having irons in staterooms, but irons are available for your use in the laundry rooms.
-Speaking of laundry, you can charge the cost of self-service laundry to your room key by swiping it on the washers and dryers.
+Speaking of laundry, you can charge the cost of self-service laundry to your room key by swiping it through the readers on the washers and dryers.

-Inside staterooms have no window.
-Inside staterooms on the Dream and Fantasy ships do have the new “virtual porthole” that provides some light.
+Inside staterooms have no window (except the “secret porthole” rooms on the Wonder and Magic that are classified as inside but have an obstructed porthole).
+Inside staterooms on the Dream and Fantasy ships do have the “virtual porthole” that provides some light.
 It can be turned off with a switch by the bed.
-Bear in mind that on the Wonder and the Magic (or on the Dream and Fantasy with the virtual porthole turned off), inside staterooms no external light coming in to wake you up in the morning or give you a sense of what time it is.
+Bear in mind that on the Wonder, Magic, Wish, Treasure & Destiny (or on the Dream and Fantasy with the virtual porthole turned off), inside staterooms have no external light coming in to wake you up in the morning or give you a sense of what time it is.
 So if you’re anxious to get up and go in the morning, make sure you set an alarm or request a wake-up call.

 Knowing What’s Going On & Planning Your Day